Satisfactory Academic Progress (SAP) Policy

 - acquiring a successful appeal through the appeal process and being placed on Financial Aid Probation status.

 Students who have been placed on Financial Aid Suspension due to failure to progress toward academic degree completion have a right to appeal to have their financial aid reinstated.
 The appeal process is as follows:

 - Students must complete the Satisfactory Academic Progress (SAP) Financial Aid Appeal Form.
 Instructions on how to access the appeal form are found on the Georgia Southern University Financial Aid website under the Policies tab.
-Deadlines to appeal for each semester are listed on the appeal form (5th day of each semester).
+Deadlines to appeal are the 5th day of the semester appealing for aid.

 - The completed SAP Appeal Form along with all appropriate documentation must be submitted online to the Office of Financial Aid as early as possible for review.
 The documentation submitted must include:

 - A statement explaining the circumstance(s) which prevented the student from making satisfactory academic progress (e.g., serious injury, illness, or mental health condition of student or immediate family member; birth or adoption of a child; death of an immediate family member; divorce/separation; military service; personal difficulties; academic difficulties beyond the student’s control; or other circumstances related to exceeding maximum timeframe).

 - Documentation that supports the student’s statement (e.g., physician’s statement, birth or death certificate, divorce decree, military papers, letter of support from someone aware of the student’s academic difficulties).

 - Information about what has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation.

 - A detailed coursework plan for completing your degree requirements which includes confirmation you have met with your academic advisor.